 Convention Center Sector Committee

-Matthew Hollander, CFE - VICE CHAIR
+Matthew Hollander, CFE - CHAIR

 James Dark, CMA

 Bryan Miller, CMP, MBA

 Carrie Paolone, CEM, CMP, CVP

 The committee represents and advocates for the global interests of the convention center community, with a focus of working with staff to encourage and equip professionals in the discipline of convention center operation and management.

 This committee has a chair and vice chair, and is composed of 12-20 convention center and/or allied members that are committed to furthering the mission of the sector committee.